terranandes/crawler/README.md

     - Step 4: Test installation: Re-open terminal and type "conda list"
   - install modules like pandas, which fail in some MAC(M1) pip3 ...
     - conda install pandas

-Why Conda?
-Generally, we might learn Python using JupyterNotebook(or JupyterLab) from conda more quickly.
-And furthur python modules are owned by Conda.
-In M1, module like panda cannot be installed via default pip or homebrew pip.
-For concern of disk usage, you can start with Miniconda instead of Anaconda.

 Output:
   - A CSV, A JSON file to present expansion rate of each stock